Bayesian Geostatistics Using Predictive Stacking: Simulation

-In Figure~\ref{fig: nonzero_weights_compar}, we compare the counts of the non-zero weights in stacking and find that stacking of means tends to produce a slightly smaller number of non-zero weights than stacking of predictive densities.
-The number of non-zero weights is small for both stacking algorithms, and this phenomenon is also observed and discussed in \cite{breiman1996stacked}.
-On average, there are around 3.7 and 4.5 out of 64 weights that are greater than 0.001 in the simulation studies for stacking of means and stacking of predictive densities, respectively.
-And the number is relatively consistent when the sample sizes increase.
-These results suggest that stacking methodology is memory efficient, which is beneficial for large-scale spatial data analysis.
+We check the counts of the non-zero weights in stacking and find that stacking of means tends to produce a slightly smaller number of non-zero weights than stacking of predictive densities.
+The number of non-zero weights is small for both stacking algorithms. { This sparsity is not an artifact of our methodology but rather a known characteristic of stacking.
+As first reported by \cite[Section~9][]{breiman1996stacked}, the author observed that stacking combines a ``surprisingly few'' number of models.
+Our findings are consistent with this observation: } on average, there are around 3.6 and 4.3 out of 64 weights that are greater than 0.001 in the simulation studies for stacking of means and stacking of predictive densities, respectively.
+This number is relatively consistent when the sample sizes increase.
+Plots for the distributions of nonzero weights counts are provided in Figure~\ref{fig: nonzero_weights_compar}.
+To further explore this, we visualize the distributions of the non-zero weight values in Supplement~\ref{appsub: w_distr}.
+These plots reveal a strongly right-skewed distribution, confirming that stacking not only selects a small set of models but further concentrates the predictive influence on just a few top performers.
+This inherent parsimony highlights stacking's ability to perform implicit model selection.